 A very important thing to note is that personal liability insurance is NOT covered by credit cards.
 Primary rental car coverage with a credit card only pays for damages to your rental car.
 It does NOT pay for damage to other cars, damaged personal items, or medical care, which is covered by liability insurance.

-Team member Joseph was reimbursed ~$2,300 when he damaged his rental car during a month-long trip to Ireland.
-He used his Chase Sapphire Preferred‘s primary rental insurance benefit, so he received coverage without buying insurance through the rental agency for what would have been ~$300.
+I was reimbursed ~$2,300 when I damaged my rental car during a month-long trip to Ireland.
+I used my Chase Sapphire Preferred‘s primary rental insurance benefit, and received coverage without buying insurance through the rental agency for what would have been ~$300.